rcyrus/recipes/daal.md

 Daal can be served on its own but I usually make it to go with [other](./chicken_curry.md) mains.

-This is a basic recipie that can be adapated to many other variants of daal, which are disginushed by constiency (soup-like or paste) or by types of lentils used.
+This is a basic recipe that can be adapted to many other variants of daal, which are distinguished by consistency (soup-like or paste) or by types of lentils used.

 ## Ingredients